Glasgow, Montana: Rail

 Glasgow is on the Hi-Line of the BNSF Railway and is served daily westbound and eastbound by Amtrak's Empire Builder route.

 Air

-Glasgow is served by Glasgow Airport and has daily commercial service to Billings.
-The current commercial air service provider for the Glasgow Airport is Cape Air.
+Glasgow is served by Glasgow Valley County Airport and has daily commercial service to Billings.
+Since 2013, the commercial air service provider is Cape Air.

 Bus

 Glasgow and the greater Valley County region are served by a non-profit taxi/bus service called Valley Country Transit.
-Bus and/or Van rides are available daily for in-county travel purposes.
+Bus and/or Van rides are available daily for in-county travel and one-way or two-way trips out of the county.
 Riders are charged on a per trip basis and must call in a ride.

 As of 2022, the transportation service, Uber is also now in operation within city limits.

 Roads

 Glasgow is located on U.S. Highway 2, which is a major east-west traffic corridor of the northern Great Plains region.
 Montana Highway 24 passes nearby the city, a major north-south route connecting southern Montana to Canada.
 No Interstates run near the region.